Skull Creek massacre: Aftermath

-None of the attackers faced repercussions for their act.

 The colonists soon began working on an alliance with the Tonkawa Indians of the region, whom they saw as "great beggars" who did not threaten their desires to settle on the land.
-Through them, Austin began encouraging and exacerbating warfare between the competing Indian tribes and the elimination of the Karankawa, as well as continuing to attack the "hostile" Indians themselves.
 There were further battles and one-sided massacres, and by 1824 the local Carancaguase chief Antonio signed a treaty abandoning their homelands east of the Guadalupe River.
 Soon this treaty was violated on both sides, leading to Austin’s 1825 orders to pursue and kill all Karankawa on sight, the Dressing Point Massacre and the eventual permanent loss of the land by the local Indians by 1827.
 Having difficulty in finding uninhabited regions in which a living could be had, the remaining bands of Karankawa scattered out, became day laborers in cities and on plantations, were taken as slaves by Austin's settlers, or were killed in later conflicts.
 By 1860, free Karankawa had been eliminated.